astares-nucleus/Nucleus-Pharo-Extensions/README.md

 # Astares-Pharo-Extensions
-Useful extensions for Pharo required
+Useful extensions for Pharo by Astares

 # Overview
 ## Quick start